OndrejLosensky/DataDepot/src/app/Journey.md

 *I opened whole DataDepot repo just so i could write this Journey before i go to sleep (its 11:24PM)*

 ---

+## Day 17 - 10.5.
+2024
+Today I made some changes to PasswordManager UI so it looks same, and updated the filtering by search input.
+I have made query parameters to be able to search in the maps of folders, notes and coding snippets.
+I work relatively well.
+Tommorow I gotta add last chart to the Analytics page so its first row is complete.

+I have also been working on my personal portfolio which I plan to release in the summer so I can land a job.

+Spent hours today: `2 Hours 43 mins`

+---